diogoff/trackml-100/README.md

 This repository contains the solution ranked #100 in the private leaderboard of the [TrackML competition on Kaggle](https://www.kaggle.com/c/trackml-particle-identification).

 100<sup>th</sup> place??
 Why should anyone care?
-Because this solution was identified as an "odd one" in [post-competition analysis](https://twitter.com/trackmllhc/status/1070339064094736390).
+Because this solution performed particularly well at reconstructing tracks

+was identified as an "odd one" in [post-competition analysis](https://twitter.com/trackmllhc/status/1070339064094736390).

 As [David Rousseau](https://www.kaggle.com/c/trackml-particle-identification/discussion/69981#433908) (competition organizer) puts it: